Legal basis

 Trends in UOCAVA voting

 Voting by the UOCAVA population can be tracked using data from the Election Administration and Voting Survey conducted by the Election Assistance Commission (EAC).
 Although not all states report their data to the EAC, it is possible to discern several important trends in recent years (see figure below).
-Perhaps the most important is the reduction of rejected ballots as the ratio of ballots returned and counted has achieved relative parity in recent elections.
+The trend of jagged lines highlight the changes in turnout across presidential and midterm elections, with midterms having lower ballots transmitted, returned, and counted for UOCAVA voters (similar to domestic trends).
+Perhaps the most important detail is the fraction of ballots counted as the ratio of ballots returned is consistently very high, and has increased marginally between each of the last four presidential elections.
+However, there is certainly room for improvement in terms of shrinking the gap between ballots transmitted and ballots returned (i.e. increase turnout among UOCAVA voters).

 As part of their legal mandate, FVAP is required to report to Congress (see here for the most recent post-election version) on the effectiveness of the program.
 This effort includes a series of post-election surveys asking members of the military about their registration and voting histories.
-According to the survey, self-reported voter turnout among the military has been generally comparable to that of the general civilian population, although in 2016 the rate fell to about 46%.
-This was around 13% less than was reported in 2012, and lower (by about the same amount) than the rate for the general population in 2016.
+According to the survey, self-reported voter participation among the ADM has stagnated between 2016 and 2020 when compared to that of the general civilian population.
+The ADM participation rate increased just one percentage point, from 46 in 2016 to 47 percent in 2020; however, during that same period, citizen voting age population participation rates (taken from the Census CVAP estimates) grew six percentage points, from 61 percent to 67 percent.
 It is unclear to what extent the traditional problems associated with self-reported voting also apply to the military, but there is little reason to think they are not equally applicable.
-The figure below shows the turnout level of the active-duty military (computed by FVAP Reports) compared with self-reported turnout on the Current Population Study's Voting and Registration Supplement and voting-eligible population turnout as calculated by the United States Elections Project.
+The figure below shows the turnout level of the active-duty military (computed by FVAP Reports) compared with self-reported turnout on the Current Population Survey Voting and Registration Supplement and voting-eligible population turnout as calculated by the United States Elections Project.